 This is the report we published in October 2017.
-Since that time the MoJ have confirmed by FOI that 60 of the 125 transgender prisoners known to be in prison in England and Wales are convicted sex offenders.
+Since that time the Ministry of Justice (MoJ) have confirmed by Freedom of Information requests that 60 of the 125 transgender prisoners known to be in prison in England and Wales are convicted sex offenders.

-Some claim that the figure of 125 trans prisoners is too low, because the MoJ doesn’t count prisoners on short sentences, people with a Gender Recognition certificate or people who don’t declare they are trans.
-They say 60 sex offenders does not represent half of the trans population in prison, its a much smaller fraction.
+Some claim that the figure of 125 trans prisoners is too low, because the MoJ does not count prisoners on short sentences, people with a Gender Recognition certificate or people who do not declare they are trans.
+They say 60 sex offenders does not represent half of the trans population in prison, it’s a much smaller fraction.

-However, based in official MOJ statistics we know that only 4% of male prisoners are on sentences less than 6 months.
-Only 1% of the transgender population has legally transition with a GRC.
+However, based on official MoJ statistics we know that only 4% of male prisoners are on sentences of less than 6 months.
+Only 1% of the transgender population has legally transitioned with a GRC.
 Therefore the number of uncounted trans prisoners is only likely to represent an additional 5% increasing the total to 132.
 This has no meaningful impact on the overall conclusions.

-If these 60 sex offenders all transferred into women’s prisons this would increase the total sex offender population by a further 50%.
-With 1 in 3 sex offenders in the women’s prison being male born.
+If these 60 sex offenders all transferred into women’s prisons this would increase the total sex offender population by a further 50%, meaning that this would result in 1 in 3 sex offenders in the women’s prison having been born male.
 This is a problem that cannot be ignored.

 Sex offending is overwhelming committed by males.
 There are 13,000 male sex offenders in prison compared to about 100 women.
 Almost 20% of male prisoners have committed sex offences.
 Our figures suggest that sex offending rates amongst trans prisoners is at least comparable to male rates.

-If we are to believe that trans sex offending was more like the female figures (of 3%) then there would have to be an extra 1875 ‘hidden’ transgender prisoners.
-There is no evidence to suggest this would be these case.
+If we were to believe that trans sex offending was more like the female figures (of 3%) then there would have to be an extra 1875 ‘hidden’ transgender prisoners.
+There is no evidence to suggest this is the case.

-This shows that the MOJ must start to record transgender numbers more accurately.
-It is not good enough to say they don’t know the total figures and it is not good enough to say they don’t know how many male-bodies prisoners are ALREADY in women’s prisons.
+This shows that the MoJ must start to record transgender prisoner numbers more accurately.
+It is not good enough to say they do not know the total figures and it is not good enough to say they do not know how many male-bodied prisoners are ALREADY in women’s prisons.

-The absolute numbers or percentages quoted by Fair Play is not what matters here.
-We have flagged up a problem that must be addressed by more accurate reporting by the MOJ.
+The absolute numbers or percentages quoted by Fair Play for Women is not what matters here.
+We have flagged up a problem that must be addressed by more accurate reporting by the MoJ.

 The prison service is not recording data on transgender prisoners systematically.
-The Ministry of Justice and the prison service did not supply information via Freedom of Information requests, as they stated that there is no ‘business or legal case’ for recording the data; Fair Play for Women strongly disagrees.
+The MoJ and the prison service did not supply information via Freedom of Information requests, as they stated that there is no ‘business or legal case’ for recording the data.
+Fair Play for Women strongly disagrees.
 This information is necessary to enable an accurate risk assessment of the impact of proposed reforms to the Gender Recognition Act 2004 on the women’s prison population.
 Fair Play for Women analysed the individual prison inspection reports for all the prisons in England and Wales and has produced this report.